SciML/Catalyst.jl/docs/src/tutorials/using_catalyst.md

 ![CLE Solution](../assets/birthdeath_cle.svg)

-We again have complete freedom to select any of the StochasticDifferentialEquations.jl SDE solvers, see the [documentation](https://diffeq.sciml.ai/dev/solvers/sde_solve/).
+We again have complete freedom to select any of the StochasticDiffEq.jl SDE solvers, see the [documentation](https://diffeq.sciml.ai/dev/solvers/sde_solve/).

 ---